wbstack/mediawiki/docs/dev-environment.md

 There is a [docker-compose file](../docker-compose.yml) in the root directory that allows for serving multiple development sites locally.

-These are currently not using the real api but rather gets their settings from the static json files included in the data folder.
+These are currently not using the real API but instead get their settings from the static JSON files included in the data folder.

-The fake api is served by the [server.php](test/server.php) script and reads the corresponding [subdomain](data/WikiInfo-site1.json) from each request.
+The fake API is served by the [server.php](test/server.php) script and reads the corresponding [subdomain](data/WikiInfo-site1.json) from each request.

-ElasticSearch in docker compose environment uses non-shared index setup and the `mul` works as expected.
-Howerver the page should be refreshed a few time before ES content indexes got updated.

-The Elasticsearch index names are based on the name of the MediaWiki database in the format `{database_name}_{index_name}`, e.g. `mwdb_somedb1_general_first`.
+ElasticSearch index names are based on the wiki database name (not the domain).
+This is why indices appear in the format `{db_name}_content_first` and `{db_name}_general_first`, for example `mwdb_somedb1_content_first`.

 ### Start the dev environment